-In our book Making Babies: A Proven 3-Month Program for Maximum Fertility Dr. David and I discuss the alarming fact that male sperm counts have halved since our grandfather’s generation.
-My patients are shocked when I tell them this and their next question is usually, “why?”.
+In our book Making Babies: A Proven 3-Month Program for Maximum Fertility Dr. David and I discuss the alarming fact that sperm counts have halved since our grandparent’s generation.
+My patients are shocked when I tell them this and their next question is usually, “why?”
 I always answer that it’s hard to lay the blame on one thing, but that our generation has been exposed to the kind of chemical cocktail that would have been inconceivable in our grandparent’s time.

-So it was with some interest that I read a new report, authored by Professor Richard Sharpe, a reproductive biologist of the Medical Research Council in the UK, linking the use of chemicals found in food, cosmetics and cleaning products to an increased risk of birth defects, testicular cancer and infertility among unborn boys.
+So it was with some interest that I read a new report, authored by Professor Richard Sharpe, a reproductive biologist of the Medical Research Council in the UK, linking the use of chemicals found in food, cosmetics, and cleaning products to an increased risk of birth defects, testicular cancer, and infertility among unborn boys*.
 You can read about this report on the BBC website here or download a PDF of the actual report here.
-Professor Sharpe, a reproductive biologist, discusses the threat to baby boys of chemicals that block the action of the male sex hormone testosterone, or mimic the female sex hormone estrogen, which can “feminize” male infants whilst still in the womb.
-He points out that chemicals that are harmless on their own may be having a cumulative effect that is more sinister.
+Professor Sharpe discusses the threat to baby boys of chemicals that block the action of the male* sex hormone testosterone or mimic the female* sex hormone estrogen, which can “feminize*” male* infants whilst still in the womb.
+Sharpe points out that chemicals that are harmless on their own may be having a cumulative effect that is more sinister.

 - Avoid processed foods where possible.
 That means limiting foods that have been made in a factory.

 - Eat as much organic food as your budget will allow.
 Patients often tell me that the cost of eating organic is what puts them off and I understand this from my own experience.
 In this Yinova blog entry from last year, I described how, in my own family, we cut down on food wastage in order to be able to afford to eat better quality food.